doreenhii/noetherPerception/assumptions_critiques.md

 <header class="major">
     <h4>Assumption 2:</h4><p style="text-transform: none; font-size: .8em;">Perceptual conservation laws can be derived from variational principle or following Noether's theorem</p>
 </header>
 Can perception be derived from variational principle?
 Maybe: We know that people have been applying cost functions to solve the inverse problems in vision.
-On the other side of the coin, "Boltzmann’s H-theorem does not seem to be derivable through a variational principle."
-(Pizlo & de Barros, 2021) For H-theorem, is it just that the way has not been found, or is there absolutely no way?
+On the other side of the coin, "Boltzmann’s H-theorem does not seem to be derivable through a variational principle" (Pizlo & de Barros, 2021).
+For H-theorem, is it just that the way has not been found, or is there absolutely no way?

 <p> <br /><p>